-With immediate effect, no patient/personal identifiable data will be detailed on POs from HUHFT and your company can no longer put identifiable data on related invoices (i.e. names and addresses).
+With immediate effect, no patient/personal identifiable data will be detailed on POs from HHFT and your company can no longer put identifiable data on related invoices (i.e. names and addresses).

 All organisations are accountable for personal identifiable data under the new regulation.

-For further information on GDPR, please go to this link
+For further information on GDPR, please go to the Information Commissioner's website

-In future, any POs relating to a specific patient for home deliveries and/or tests from HUHFT will be identified by:
+In future, any POs relating to a specific patient for home deliveries and/or tests from HHFT will be identified by:

 1. the patient’s unique NHS number (e.g. 123 456 7890) and